 Last but certainly not least, undergirding those experiential learning opportunities will be your law school course work.
 For the prospective IP lawyer, it’s a good idea to take as many intellectual property classes as possible.
-At several law schools (New England Law among them) you can even complete a concentration or certificate in IP law.
+At several law schools (New England Law among them) you can even complete a certificate in IP law.
 This typically includes courses covering topics such as copyright law, patent law, trademarks, entertainment law, sports law, and intellectual property litigation.

 For most people planning to practice law, including IP law, the JD is the standard degree.
 But some law school graduates go on to pursue other degrees or credentials requiring additional study, such as the Master of Laws (LLM) or the Doctor of Science of Law/Doctor of Juridical Science (JSD or SJD).
 Advanced degrees are generally pursued by those who hope to teach law or conduct scholarly research.

 Becoming an IP lawyer takes a significant investment of time and effort, not to mention financial resources.
 But the result—a rewarding career in an in-demand legal specialty—can make it all worthwhile.